 - Mania: creating your own "natural language" syntax

 Eric M Suzanne creates web software with OddBird, soundscapes with Teacup Gorilla, wordscapes with [WriteyWrite], and performance art with Vicious Trap or the Denver Poets?
 Theatre.
 Formerly Artistic Director of New World Arts & Technical Director of The LIDA Project, Eric is the author of Riding SideSaddle*, and The Post-Obsolete Book.
 She?s an avid open-source contributor ? organizer of SassHack Denver, core developer on Compass, and creator of Susy and True.×

 Designing Web Systems (Not Pages) 2pm CT

-by Sam Richard, UI Architect at IBM Watson at IBM Watson
+by Sam Richard, UI Architect at IBM Watson

 The old PSD to HTML workflow doesn't stand up to the complexities of responsive web design and the multi device web.
 Pictures aren't able to articulate all of the variables and variances that we need to design for.